thelearn-tech/thelearn-tech/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-My name is Pritam Behera and I always try to create something useful.
+My name is Pritam Behera and I am a novice who always try's to create something useful.
 My most of the code are in `Shell/Bash` , `HTML CSS JS` and some in `Python`.
 I am still learning python and mastering bash.
 I make programs for `Linux` and `Termux` ONLY.